-The Council may exercise its discretion to suspend the operation of a driver's licence for a specified period at the discretion of the Chief Officer with delegated responsibility for licensing matters.
-Where a licence holder has been referred to the (Chief Officer with delegated responsibility for licensing matters because they have been convicted of a serious criminal offence, or have accumulated twelve (12) or more penalty points under the Council's penalty points system, the Chief Officer with delegated responsibility for licensing matters may order the suspension of the licence for a specified period.
+The Council may exercise its discretion to suspend the operation of a driver's licence for a specified period at the discretion of the (insert title of officer).
+Where a licence holder has been referred to the (insert title of officer) because they have been convicted of a serious criminal offence, or have accumulated twelve (12) or more penalty points under the Council's penalty points system, the (insert title of officer) may order the suspension of the licence for a specified period.